KenKundert/nestedtext/doc/installation.rst

     | Version: 1.0.3
     | Released: 2020-10-06

-    - Top-level object must now be a dictionary.
+    - Add ability to specify return type of :func:`load` and :func:`loads`.
     - Quoted keys are now less restricted.
     - Empty dictionaries and lists are rejected by :func:`dump` and :func:`dumps` if *default* argument is specified as 'strict'.

     .. warning::

         Be aware that this version is not fully backward compatible.
+Unlike previous versions, this version allows you to restrict the type of the return value of the :func:`load` and :func:`loads` functions, and the default is 'dict'.
+The previous behavior is still supported, but you must explicitly specify top='any' as an argument.

-        Specifically, the previous version allowed a list or a string as the top-level data, but this version only allows a dictionary as the top-level.
-This results in a simpler return value from :func:`load` and :func:`loads` and substantially reduces the change of coding errors.
+        This change results in a simpler return value from :func:`load` and :func:`loads` in most cases.
+This substantially reduces the chance of coding errors.
 It was noticed that it was common to simply assume that the top-level was a dictionary when writing code that used these functions, which would result in unexpected errors when users hand-create the input data.
+This change eliminates this type of error.

+        There is another small change that is not backward compatible.
+The source argument to these functions is now a keyword only argument.

 v1.0 (2020-10-03)
 -----------------